tailcallhq/tailcall/tests/execution/graphql-conformance-008.md

 skip: true
 ---

+# Test inline fragments.
 Skipped because Tailcall does not send the whole query with the **fragments** to the remote server.

-# Test inline fragments

 ```graphql @config
 schema